 Whether you're visiting with friends or spending time with family, Malone House makes the ideal base for a great day out.

-Barnett Demesne located next to Malone House, was once a private estate but opened to the public in 1951.
+Barnett Demesne, the parkland which Malone House is situated in, was once a private estate but opened to the public in 1951.
 Today, the award-winning park retains much of the character of the original estate and is home to the Mountain Bike Trails and Jump Park.

 Barnett Demesne is also popular with walkers and joggers due to its proximity to the River Lagan, Shaw's Bridge and nearby Clement Wilson Park.
 The park also includes eco-trails, orienteering routes and a children's playground.

 Download walking route for Barnett Demesne (PDF - 1.47MB)

 Malone House and Barnett Demesne are home to several impressive pieces of public art, many of which have been funded by Belfast City Council.

 - Creature by Amanda Montgomery

 - Love Seat by Owen Crawford

 - Frog on a Log by Niall Timmins